 Since I’ve been working on this program for so long, and since we just launched our 30-Day Buddhalicious challenge, I have a lot of Buddha bowl on the brain.
 The options for Buddha bowls are endless, so I’m constantly inspired to try a new creation.
 Today’s recipe marries my favorite food––hail the almighty sweet potato––with my other favorite food––roasted broccoli––with my other favorite food––cilantro pesto––with my other….
 I think you got the point.

 This sweet potato lentil bowl is the epitome of balance.
 It is radiance in a bowl; with longevity and energy in every bite.
-It is a masterpiece of macronutrients, phytonutrients, minerals, antioxidants, and vitamins.
+A masterpiece of macronutrients, phytonutrients, minerals, antioxidants, and vitamins.
 It is delicious, filling, and easy-to-make, as every Buddha bowl should be.
-It is absolutely Buddhalicious!
+It’s absolutely Buddhalicious!

-Head to your kitchen, whip up this buddha bowl, and let amazing health rain down!
+Head to your kitchen, whip up this sweet potato & lentil Buddha bowl, and let amazing health rain down!